 Will I be able to purchase books and supplies with my financial aid?

-If there will be a credit balance on your student account after financial aid is posted, you may request a bookstore voucher from the Student Account/Cashier Office in Melrose Hall 105, toll free 888.777.0008, to purchase books at the Bookstore.
+If there will be a credit balance on your student account after financial aid is applied to your Linfield charges, you may charge your books to your Student Account.
+Visit the Linfield Bookstore in Riley Hall and the Bookstore will have a list to confirm you are eligible to do so.
 Alternately, you may inquire about Linfield's short-term loan process in the Office of Financial Aid.

 What if my Federal Pell Grant disbursement presumably would create a credit balance on my Student Account, how would I be able to purchase books and supplies?

-If there will be a credit balance on your Student Account, as a result of your Federal Pell Grant disbursement, presuming the funds were disbursed, you have the option to request a bookstore voucher from the Student Accounts/Cashier Office to purchase your books and supplies from the bookstore.
+If there will be a credit balance on your Student Account, as a result of your Federal Pell Grant disbursement, presuming the funds were disbursed, you have the option to charge your books to your Student Account by visiting the Linfield Bookstore in Riley Hall and the Bookstore will have a list to confirm you are eligible to do so.
 Alternately, another option is to request a Short Term Loan from the Office of Financial Aid in order to purchase your books and supplies.